azureprizm/TV_Renamer/README.md

 ```

 If this command works, TV Renamer will use ffmpeg automatically when it helps.
 If ffmpeg is missing, TV Renamer simply skips this refinement step.

+If the command is not recognized, make sure `ffmpeg.exe` exists inside the folder you added to PATH, then close and reopen PowerShell.

 ---